+Loosen screws [2] and remove lid [3] and membrane [4].
 Place hand brake cylinder in a horizontal position and fill the brake fluid reservoir to 5 mm (0.2 in) below the rim with clean brake fluid DOT 5.1 (e.g. Motorex Brake Fluid DOT 5.1).
 Replace membrane and lid, tighten screws.
-Rinse off
+Rinse off spilled or overflowing brake fluid with water.

-Never use DOT 5 brake fluid!
+- Never use DOT5 brake fluid!
 It is based on silicone oil and of a purple color.
-Seals and brake hoses must be especially adapted to it.

-Brake fluid can cause skin irritation.
-Avoid contact with skin and eyes.
-If you get brake fluid in your eyes, rinse with plenty of water and consult a
+Seals and brake hoses must be especially adapted to it. - Store brake fluid out of reach of children. - Brake fluid can cause skin irritation.
+Avoid contact with skin and eves.
+If you get brake fluid in your eyes, rinse with plenty of water and consult a doctor

-Don't let brake fluid get in contact with paint, it is an effective paint remover.
-Use only clean brake fluid taken from a tightly sealed container.
+- Don't let brake fluid get in contact with paint, it is an effective paint remover. - Use only clean brake fluid taken from a tightly sealed container.